filoxo/single-spa-example-rxjs-shared-state/README.md

 # single-spa example: Rxjs shared state

+In this example, I hope to showcase how to use a utility module that shares application state across multiple single-spa applications and multiple frameworks.

 This example consists of:

 - root-config: shared HTML layout for microfrontends
 - navbar: basic Svelte application with navigation responsibilities
 - home: basic React application for logged-in users
 - login: basic React application for logged-out users
-- auth: uility module, using Rxjs and plain JavaScript
+- auth: utility module, using Rxjs and plain JavaScript

 ### Setup

 - `git clone git@github.com:filoxo/single-spa-example-rxjs-shared-state.git`
 - run `yarn setup`

-### Running
+### Running locally

 - run `yarn start`
   - root-config runs on port 9000